 When we miss our “planned/scheduled” time with Him in the morning, do we just leave it at that?
 Or do we rearrange our agenda to make up that missed time?

 If this scenario happens consistently, and we consistently miss time with Jesus and are rarely filled to full, it’s harder to come to Jesus when we’re emptied.
 Often, that emptiness fills up with shame.
-The goal is to not allow yourself to become that empty.
+The goal is to not allow ourselves to become that empty.

 So, how do you make your quiet time meaningful?